Sazadiabad/OFRS/README.md

 You need to have "eclipse", "Papayrus", and "Java" installed and working.

 # Installing
-To install the project, you need to import the project in your eclipse.
+To install the project, you may import the project in your eclipse.

 # Project Team
 6 Ideas (Model Driven Software Engineering Course - Concordia University)